Ahuaaondofa/Portfolio/README.md

 I provide in-depth analysis and tailored solutions to help you make data-driven project decisions, and monitor project progress.

 **- ✅ Data wrangling and visualization.**
-I offer in-depth data analysis, and visualization, to track project progress against outcome by building models and dashboards for various project onsite monitoring activities.
+I offer in-depth data analysis and visualization to track project progress against outcome by building models and dashboards for various project on-site monitoring activities.

 **- ✅ Project Monitoring and evaluation.**
 I supervise a team of over 25 enumerators and staff on data quality dimensions and assessment.
 Ensuring project data meets high-quality standards.